BrianHanke/lentil-bhgc/LentilDevelopersGuide.md

 ## Arnold 7.3.3.1

-The bug in 7.3.3.0 has been fixed and Lentil now works again.
+7.3.3.0 introduced a bug with `node_update` that broke Lentil.
+This has been fixed in 7.3.3.1.
 Eventually the `node_update` code in Lentil will have to be changed, but it's not necessary yet.